 Some additional analysis was done, where recorded MCI scores were compared with that predicted using relationships developed between MCI scores and altitude for ringplain streams.
 There were three predicted values provided, the first based on a relationship developed using all generic ringplain data, the second using Kapuni Stream data collected since 1981 only and the third using Kapuni Stream data collected since 2000.
 The latter predicts the highest MCI scores, and this is the relationship against which the reported results were compared.
-Across all reviewed reports the majority of sites recorded an MCI scores relatively close to predicted scores.
-For the January 2017 survey two sites, sites 7 and Kokiri Rd, had scores 12 and 23 units lower than predicted values.
-This was attributed to the stable flows preceding the survey which resulted in higher periphyton biomass which favours tolerant taxa.
-However, It should be noted that upstream sites also experienced the same long period of stable flow and another key element in excessive periphyton growth is availability of nutrients.
-Therefore, poorer macroinvertebrate health, caused by higher periphyton biomass, cannot be solely attributed to a lack of freshes.
+Observed results were generally higher than expected results for the August survey and close to expected results for the other surveys.

-For the four surveys taxa numbers were variable between sites and surveys but no sites had taxa richnesses that were indicative of preceding water quality that was toxic to macroinvertebrates (minimum taxa richness recorded of eight).
+For the four surveys taxa numbers were variable between sites and surveys.
+The survey on 23 August 2017 recorded low taxa numbers but this was due to high preceding flows.
+No sites had taxa richnesses that were indicative of preceding water quality that was toxic to macroinvertebrates.
 Long term trends in taxa richness are also evident at some sites in the Kapuni Stream.
 This trending, undertaken for the July and October 2014 surveys, showed a statistically significant (P<0.05) negative trend in taxa richness at all sites except for site 3.
 After the October 2014 survey, the need for this trending was reconsidered.
 As the relationship between taxon richness and stream health is not linear, as both highly polluted and pristine waters can produce low taxa richness, it was decided to discontinue the trending of taxon richness.

-Overall, the MCI scores for nearly all sites were similar to their respective means.
-The Kapuni Stream was generally in 'good' to 'very good' health and the impact (if any) of the industrial activity at Kapuni was not discernible.
+Overall, the MCI scores for nearly all sites were similar to or higher than their respective means.
+The Kapuni Stream was generally in 'good' to 'excellent' health and the impact (if any) of the industrial activity at Kapuni was not discernible.